onmax/joxi/README.md

 ## Features

-- 🤖 **Automatic** - Joxi runs every day and automatically updates your Notion database with your latest transactions.
+- 🤖 **Automatic** - Joxi runs every day and automatically updates your Notion database with your transactions.
 - 📈 **Data in Notion** - Joxi creates a well-structured database Notion with all your transactions and accounts.
 - 📊 **Customizable** - You can customize the database structure and the data that is imported.
 - 🏦 **Multi-bank** - Joxi supports multiple banks and crypto wallets.